Gothic architecture: Towers and spires

-In English Gothic, the major tower was often placed at the crossing of the transept and nave, and was much higher than the other.
-The most famous example is the tower of Salisbury Cathedral, completed in 1320 by William of Farleigh.
-It was a remarkable feat of construction, since it was built upon the pillars of the much earlier church.
-A crossing tower was constructed at Canterbury Cathedral in 1493–1501 by John Wastell, who had previously worked on King's College at Cambridge.
-It was finished by Henry Yevele, who also built the present nave of Canterbury.
-The new central tower at Wells Cathedral caused a problem; it was too heavy for the original structure.
-An unusual double arch had to be constructed in the centre of the crossing to give the tower the extra support it needed.
+In English Gothic, the major tower was often placed at the crossing of the transept and nave, and was much higher than the others.
+The most famous example is the tower of Salisbury Cathedral, completed in 1320 by William of Farleigh and built upon the 13th century pillars.
+The 14th century central tower at Wells Cathedral was too heavy for the supporting structure; William Joy constructed scissor arches in the crossing to give the tower additional support.
+A crossing tower was constructed at Canterbury Cathedral in 1493–1501 by John Wastell.

-England's Gothic parish churches and collegiate churches generally have a single western tower.
-A number of the finest churches have masonry spires, with those of St James Church, Louth; St Wulfram's Church, Grantham; St Mary Redcliffe in Bristol; and Coventry Cathedral.
-These spires all exceed 85 m in height.
+England's Gothic parish churches generally have a single western tower.
+A number have masonry spires, with those of St James Church, Louth; St Wulfram's Church, Grantham; St Mary Redcliffe in Bristol; and Coventry Cathedral all exceeding 85 m in height.
+From c.
+1400, spires were often omitted, following the example of St Cuthbert's Church, Wells, designed by William Wynford.

-Westminster Abbey's crossing tower has for centuries remained unbuilt, and numerous architects have proposed various ways of completing it since the 1250s, when work began on the tower under Henry III.
-A century and half later, an octagonal roof lantern resembling that of Ely Cathedral was installed instead, which was then demolished in the 16th century.
-Construction began again in 1724 to the design of Nicholas Hawksmoor, after first Christopher Wren had proposed a design in 1710, but stopped again in 1727.
-The crossing remains covered by the stub of the lantern and a 'temporary' roof.